-94 The abdominal segments of all samples were dissected and morphologically 95 evaluated in Ringer's solution using a stereomicroscope (Leica 750; Leica Camera AG, 96 Wetzler, Germany).
+The abdominal segments of all samples were dissected and morphologically evaluated in Ringer's solution using a stereomicroscope (Leica 750; Leica Camera AG, Wetzler, Germany).
 The traditional histology method was then applied to all systems (Suvarna et al., 2013).
-Tissue was paraffin embedded, sectioned through a microtome 97 (OSK 97LF506) at 4 m thicknesses, and stained with Harris's haematoxylin and eosin 98 99 (H&E).
-A digital light microscope was employed after staining to analyze and photograph different histological features of these fruit files including the reproductive 100 101 system, digestive system, excretory system, integumentary system, nervous system, and 102 adipose tissue (Leica TE750-Ua, Boston Industries, Inc., USA).
+Tissue was paraffin embedded, sectioned using a microtome (OSK 97LF506) to 4-micron thickness, and stained with Harris's haematoxylin and eosin (H&E).
+A digital light microscope was employed after staining to analyze and photograph different histological features of these fruit flies, namely in the reproductive system, digestive system, excretory system, integumentary system, nervous system, and adipose tissue (Leica TE750-Ua, Boston Industries, Inc., USA).
 The details of those histological systems in both male and female fruit flies are discussed here.
-103

-105 3.
-Results
+3. Results